oppia/oppia-web-developer-docs/Installing-Oppia-(Linux).md

 ## Prerequisites ##

+**Note:** The following instructions will install Oppia on your local machine.
+If you would like to run it in a virtual machine instead, we recommend the [Vagrant](https://github.com/oppia/oppia/wiki/Installing-Oppia%28Vagrant%29) instructions.

 Oppia relies on a number of programs and third-party libraries.
 Many of these libraries are downloaded automatically for you when you run the `start.sh` script provided with Oppia.
 However, there are some things that you will need to do beforehand:

 1. Ensure that you have [Python 2.7](http://www.python.org/download/releases/2.7/) installed.